 Another factor that probably keeps the nominal prices of games from going up drastically over time is the increased user base.
 Video games are more popular and mainstream than ever.
 Some 250 million consoles have been sold globally this generation to date, more than any prior generation.
-The number of games sold this generation is also higher than ever before, with around 2.3 billion discs being sold to date across the three major home consoles over the last seven years.
+The number of games sold this generation is also higher than ever before, with around 2.3 billion discs being sold to date across the three major home consoles over from 2005 to 2012.
 All told, annual revenues for the seventh generation are by far the highest of any console generation in history, and are obviously still more than sufficient to fuel an industry whose costs have steadily increased over time.

 So, there’s a good possibility that at some point in the eight generation we’ll start to see non-trivial increases in development budgets.
 Whether that translates to an increase in the MSRP of a new title remains to be seen.
-Sony and Microsoft have already announced that $60 will remain the norm for first-party PS4 and XBO titles, but we haven’t heard anything about pricing for third-party titles yet.
+So far $60 continues to remain the norm for new games, and no increases in retail prices for PS4 & XBO games are on the horizon.
 If production costs do grow noticeably, at $60 a copy (of which the publisher may see only $48 of in revenue, as according to Forbes the typical retailer cut is 20% of MSRP) most popular titles should still remain fairly profitable after around just 2 or 3 million copies sold, but that still won’t change the fact that if costs continue to grow, the more copies a game will need to sell just to break even.
-The return of the $70 price point might not happen in this new generation, but it’ll happen sooner or later.
-Then again, it’s possible that as gaming draws ever bigger audiences — given historical precedent, the eight generation should generate sales far greater than the seventh has; Microsoft is predicting 385 million next-gen consoles combined across the three major platforms vs. a projected 300 million for current-gen systems — the increase in sales figures could very well offset any increases in development costs.
+The return of the $70 price point might not happen in the eighth generation, but it’ll happen sooner or later.

 Games have become so much more advanced than they used to be and typically offer much more gameplay.
 We have games like Battlefield that offer massive multiplayer maps with fully destructible environments.
-We have games like Far Cry, Elder Scrolls, Crackdown, and Red Dead Redemption that offer massive open-world environments with tons of things to do, enough to keep someone occupied for days if not weeks.
-We have games like Super Mario Galaxy and LittleBigPlanet that offer incredibly fun and innovative platforming experiences that would have been difficult if not impossible to create in prior generations.
+There are games like Far Cry 3, Skyrim, GTAV, and Red Dead Redemption that offer massive open-world environments with tons of things to do, enough to keep someone occupied for days if not weeks.
+We’ve gotten games like Super Mario Galaxy and LittleBigPlanet that offer incredibly fun and innovative platforming experiences that would have been difficult if not impossible to create in prior generations.
 To argue that we’re not getting our money’s worth when we buy any halfway decent game, especially considering that we’re technically paying less for games these days, is a stretch at best.